AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 Any built-in schema/table which needs to be moved or replicated in Cloud Database come with a built-in schema extension under namespace **xxl**.
 As for schema extension the new XXL namespace will be used for any new piece of OOTB configuration like JavaScript, JSSP, etc.

-Those extensions content any modification required to move built-in schemas from Campaign local database to Snowflake Cloud database and to adapt their structure accordingly: new UUID, updated links, etc.
+Those extensions content any modification required to move built-in schemas from Campaign local database to [!DNL Snowflake] Cloud database and to adapt their structure accordingly: new UUID, updated links, etc.

 >[!CAUTION]
 >